When was the last time you had fun working out — the kind of fun that causes you to lose track of time, forget your to-do list, and laugh out loud?

-- Lie facedown on the floor in the prone position.
-Spread your arms and legs so that your body forms an X.
+- Lie face-down in a prone position and spread your arms and legs so your body forms an X.

-- Turn your head to the right, looking up and over your right shoulder, and reach your right hand toward the ceiling.
+- With control, lift your arms and legs.
+Turn your head to the right, looking up and over your right shoulder, and reach your right hand toward the ceiling.

-- Reverse the movement, reaching across your chest with your right arm and rolling back to a prone position.
-That’s one rep.
+- Reach across your chest with your right arm and roll back to a prone position.

-- Repeat the sequence, this time looking over your left shoulder and rolling to your right.
+- Repeat, but this time look over your left shoulder and roll to your right.

-- Keeping your back flat and spine long, carefully jump your feet forward until you are in the “silverback” position: hands about 6 inches in front of your feet, hips back, knees bent, feet flat.
+- Keeping your back flat and spine long, carefully jump your feet forward until you are in the “silverback” position: feet about 6 inches behind your hands, hips back, knees bent, feet flat.